kauffmann/Dual-Delay-MFX/README.md

 The intent of having this c++ repo is to show my work to potential employer.
 Others can learn and perhaps reuse some of the dsp and logic in their own project.

 You can clone and build project in your IDE.
-You'll need JUCE framework, included projucer, on your computer. https://juce.com/
+You'll need JUCE framework 7.0.5+, included projucer, on your computer. https://juce.com/
 If you are using mac you need to modify .projucer adding relevant exporter, e.g. xcode.

-Changes to JUCE library files: juce/dsp/widgets/ladder.h /.cpp     line......